 The regular dry formulas come in Tuna & Rice, Salmon & Rice and Chicken & Rice.
 They also come at min 40% protein, min 16% fat and contain meat as the first ingredient.
 The salmon and chicken formulas list brewers rice and corn gluten meal as second and third ingredients, except for the tuna recipe which lists poultry by-product meal in third place.

-The wet option comes at 36 recipes like Sole & Vegetable Entree, Salmon, Shrimp & Rice Entree in Sauce and Beef & Carrots Grain Free Entree.
+The wet food option comes at 36 recipes like Sole & Vegetable Entree, Salmon, Shrimp & Rice Formula in Sauce and Beef & Carrots Grain Free Entree.
 Most cans contain min 10% protein and min 2% fat (6% in the beef & carrots recipe).
 Some recipes, like the beef & carrots one, list meat or meat sourced products in the first three places.
 The manufacturer instructs to feed one can per 6.5 lbs of body weight, so 1.5 cans for a 10 lbs cat.

 - Senior 7+